Famous/framework/learn/guides/hello-famous-framework.md

 Create a folder for yourself at the same level as these folders.
 Name it after yourself, and stick to the convention of all-lowercase characters and a period for a separator.
 (For this guide, we'll pretend that you created the folder `zelda.zulu/`.)
 This folder will be the home for all your projects.

-Now create a project folder inside your folder: From inside your `zelda.zulu/` folder, create a folder called `hello-best/`.
-Then create the main file for your project: Inside the `hello-best/` folder, create the file `hello-best.js`.
+Now create a project folder inside your folder: From inside your `zelda.zulu/` folder, create a folder called `hello-framework/`.
+Then create the main file for your project: Inside the `hello-framework/` folder, create the file `hello-framework.js`.
 Your files and folders should now look like this:

     ├── ...
     ├── george.golf/
     └── zelda.zulu/
-        └── hello-best/
+        └── hello-be/
-            └── hello-best.js
+            └── hello-famous.js

 ## Creating a scene

-The file `hello-best.js` will be the main entrypoint into your scene.
+The file `hello-framework.js` will be the main entrypoint into your scene.
 Let's add some code to that file to get something simple into the browser window.
 Copy and paste the following code snippet into the entrypoint file:

-    BEST.scene('zelda.zulu:hello-best', 'HEAD', {
+    BEST.scene('zelda.zulu:hello-framework', 'HEAD', {
-        tree: `<ui-element><h1>Hello BEST</h1></ui-element>`
+        tree: `<ui-element><h1>Hello Famous Framework</h1></ui-element>`
     });

 Save that file, and then open the file `workspace/build/index.html` in your text editor.
 You should see a script line with the code `BEST.deploy(...)`.
 That line controls the current scene being rendered at [localhost:1337](http://localhost:1337).
 Modify it so that it instead points to your new scene, like so:

-    BEST.deploy('zelda.zulu:hello-best', 'HEAD', 'body');
+    BEST.deploy('zelda.zulu:hello-framework', 'HEAD', 'body');

-Then visit [localhost:1337](http://localhost:1337) in your browser, and you should see the message "Hello BEST" displayed.
+Then visit [localhost:1337](http://localhost:1337) in your browser, and you should see the message "Hello Famous Framework" displayed.
 Congratulations!
 You've just created your first scene.
 As you make updates to this file, the browser should refresh automatically.

 ## Style, animation, and interaction

 Let's extend the code snippet to create a more complex scene that includes styles, animation, and user interaction.
-Replace the contents of `hello-best.js` with the following snippet:
+Replace the contents of `hello-framework.js` with the following snippet:

-    BEST.scene('zelda.zulu:hello-best', 'HEAD', {
+    BEST.scene('zelda.zulu:hello-framework', 'HEAD', {
         behaviors: {
             '#element': {
                 'style': {